 The region comprises tens of thousands of square miles of wilderness, forests, and coastline that provide a verdant homeland to several generations of marijuana growers and their families.

-Legalization has driven down wholesale prices, robbing growers of profits at a time when their business costs increased, and is allowing large-scale vulture capitalist cannabis consortiums to gain increasing control, forcing out small craft cannabis growers who’ve been in the region for decades.
+Legalization has driven down wholesale cannabis prices, robbing growers of profits at a time when business costs increased, and allows large-scale vulture capitalist cannabis consortiums to force out small craft cannabis growers who’ve been in the region for decades.